liferay/liferay-docs/discover/deployment/articles/05-upgrading-liferay/02-upgrading-social-office.markdown

 $$$

-First, you'll learn how the components that made Social Office unique map to
+First, you'll learn how Social Office's unique components map to @product-ver@ features.
-@product-ver@ features.

 ## Social Office Components [](id=social-office-components)

 Social Office contained the following components:

-- A custom theme, and a custom site template
+- A unique theme and site template
 - Customized Liferay Portal applications
 - Applications unique to Social Office
 - User experience (UX) enhancements

-The following sections describe each component and how it works in
+The following sections describe the components and how they work in
 @product-ver@.

 ### Themes and Templates [](id=themes-and-templates)

-Social Office's unique look and feel was defined by its custom theme and a custom site template.
+Social Office's unique look and feel was defined by its theme and site template.
 These don't exist in @product-ver@.
-In @product-ver@, however, you can build custom themes and templates to fit your unique requirements.
-The ability to customize the look, feel, and page layout of
-@product-ver@ is one of its most powerful capabilities.
+In @product-ver@, however, you can build themes and templates to fit your requirements.
+The ability to customize the look, feel, and page layout of @product-ver@ is one of its most powerful capabilities.

 This table shows how Social Office's theme and template components map to
 @product-ver@.